-Module Title: 'In the beginning' Module Title: 'The Sheep and the Goat' Module Title: 'On the road to Emmaus' Learning Intent for this module: Much like with the Bible, learners begin Key Stage 3 by looking at how God's nature is revealed to us through the creation narratives and through the covenants we enter into with Him.
+Module Title: 'In the beginning' Module Title: 'The Sheep and the Goat' Module Title: Eschatology Learning Intent for this module: Much like with the Bible, learners begin Key Stage 3 by looking at how God's nature is revealed to us through the creation narratives and through the covenants we enter into with Him.
 Students build core knowledge of key sources, such as Genesis 1, and develop disciplinary skills such as the ability to compare and interpret, through looking at divergent Christian attitudes towards this key source.
 Building on substantive knowledge about God's nature, learners make links between the promises God made in the Old Testament and how these promises and prophecies came true through Jesus Christ.
-Key Content to be learned: The way the Bible is used as a source of wisdom and authority The difference between the Old and New Testament How different Christian groups interpret the Bible Ways scripture is used in practice How God reveals Himself to the world The divergent Christian and non-Christian attitudes to creation How revelation and creation makes us act in the Learning Intent for this module: Following the liturgical calendar, learners explore the narrative of Jesus' life.
+Learning Intent for this module: Following the liturgical calendar, learners explore the narrative of Jesus' life.
 Students begin the cycle with how the school's Mercy Ethos responds to those who are in need at Christmas and what the Gospels teach us about His birth.
 Students build key substantive knowledge of how Jesus' ministry began, the miraculous works and examples of His life, and His passion and resurrection.
 Disciplinary knowledge is developed through exploring the different ways the Gospels are interpreted and applied to sacraments such as the Anointing of the Sick and the Sacrament of Reconciliation.
-Key content to be learned: • Jesus' relationship with the poor and marginalised • What Jesus taught in the Parable of Sheep and Goats • The meaning and purpose of Anointing of the Sick and how it can affect our actions in society • The importance of Lent in the Catholic Church • Why prayer, charity and fasting are important for our relationship with God • Links between Holy Week and the Old Testament Learning Intent for this Module: Building upon key events from Jesus' life taught in cycle 2, such as the Last Supper, students will explore how practices such as the Eucharist were developed and agreed upon.
-Disciplinary knowledge is developed through comparing and interpreting the different Christian attitudes towards the sacrament of the Eucharist and Mass.
-Learners will be given the opportunity to explore the life of Catherine McAuley and make links between the school's Mercy Tradition and the belief that the Eucharist is the "Source and Summit of the Christian life" (CCC).
-Key Content to be learned: The nature and purpose of the Magisterium How Church teachings are formed The meaning and purpose of the Eucharist The way the sacrament of the Eucharist The way the sacrament of the Eucharist The way the sacrament of the Eucharist Features of the Catholic Mass How the church building facilitates worship Wey tasks for this module: Key Task 1 Theme: The Bible Key Task 2 Themes: Creation / Revelation Summative assessment themes: stewardship, The Gospels, Imago Dei Key tasks for this module: Key Task 1 Themes: Jesus and the Poor Key Task 2 Themes: Parable of Sheep and Goats / Jesus and the sick Summative assessment themes: Jesus and women, Lent, Preferential Option for the Poor Key tasks for this module: Key Task 1 Themes: Magisterium / Eucharist Key Task 2 Themes: Mass Summative assessment themes: The Eucharist in the Early Church period, church design, Charity (SVP)
+Learning Intent for this Module: Students will build upon attitudes to judgement by looking at Catholic attitudes to death and the afterlife.
+Students will consider how these attitudes are expressed through artwork and within holy scripture, such as the Parable of the Rich man and Lazarus.
+Key Content to be learned: The way the Bible is used as a source of wisdom and authority The difference between the Old and New Testament How different Christian groups interpret the Bible Ways scripture is used in practice How God reveals Himself to the world The divergent Christian and non-Christian attitudes to creation How revelation and creation makes us act in the world Vesus' relationship with the poor and marginalised What Jesus taught in the Parable of Sheep and Goats The meaning and purpose of Anointing of the Sick and how it can affect our actions in society The importance of Lent in the Catholic Church Why prayer, charity and fasting are important for our relationship with God Links between Holy Week and the Old Testament Catholic beliefs about life after death What Catholics teach about the 'last four things' The importance of the Last Rites Catholic attitudes to a funeral Religious art that expresses belief in life after death Key tasks for this module: Key Task 1 Theme: The Bible Key Task 2 Themes: Creation / Revelation Summative assessment themes: stewardship, The Gospels, Imago Dei Key tasks for this module: Key Task 1 Themes: Jesus and the Poor Key Task 2 Themes: Parable of Sheep and Goats / Jesus and the sick Summative assessment themes: Jesus and women, Lent, Preferential Option for the Poor Key tasks for this module: Key Task 1 Themes: death / anointing the sick Key Task 2 Themes: Last Four Things / Heaven Summative assessment themes: Life after death / themes from module 2